CapochDev/FishbotKEKW/README.md

 As of now the bot only works on **1920x1080** resolutions.

-Set the client to Borderless Window.
+Set the client to borderless window and HUD size (scaling) to 80%

 Since the bot uses sound to check when fish took the bait, it is recomanded to set the Albion Online client volume at max on the windows audio mixer and **remove any other audio source**.